wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Misc.
 Gamesetting Tweaks](https://www.nexusmods.com/newvegas/mods/72983) - A collection of INI mods to configure Game Settings to your liking.

-[More or Less Rads](https://www.nexusmods.com/newvegas/mods/84757) - User-configurable increase or decrease in the size and intensity of all ambient radiation in the game.

 [Reload Reloaded](https://www.nexusmods.com/newvegas/mods/62266) - Replacements for agility modifiers to reload and draw speed, strength modifiers to throwing range, and custom sneak attack damage multipliers.

 [SIDE - Simple Items Distributed Everywhere](https://www.nexusmods.com/newvegas/mods/75746) - Distributes various items that are otherwise not readily available across the wastelands.